GriffinPlus/dotnet-libs-logging/README.md

 The `Log` class is the crucial point of the logging subsystem.
 It provides access to the configuration of the logging subsystem that determines which messages get logged.
 If the code is heavily instrumented, the configuration is a good means of specifically reducing the number of messages that arise.
 Even if *Griffin+ Logging* is very lightweight, a large number of messages is always accompanied by a certain loss in performance.
 Log messages are filtered right at the beginning, even before the messages are formatted eliminating unnecessary overhead.

-Furthermore the `Log` class creates log writers.
 A log writer - represented by the `LogWriter` class - corresponds to a certain piece of code emitting log messages.
 Log writers are identified by their name.
 Usually this is the full name of a class, but it can be an arbitrary name as well.
 The `LogWriter` class offers a large set of overloads for writing simple and formatted messages.
 Generic overloads avoid boxing of value types when passing arguments to the `Write(...)` methods, thus reducing the load on the garbage collection.

 Each and every log message is associated with a log level represented by the `LogLevel` class.
 A log level indicates how severe the issue is the message is about.
 A log level has an integer id that expresses the severity: the lower the log level id the more severe the issue.
 The log level id is crucial when it comes to filtering by applying a log level threshold (see configuration section below).
 The log levels correspond to log levels known from *syslog*.
 Their log level id is the same as the corresponding severity level used by *syslog*, so it is easy to integrate *Griffin+ Logging* into an existing logging infrastructure.
 The `LogLevel` class contains a few commonly used predefined log levels and a recommendation when these log levels should be used: